aceisScope/GCP_DE_Notes/README.md

 ## [Cloud Memorystore](https://cloud.google.com/memorystore/) (redis)

--   redis as a service
+-   redis as a service, no need to provision VMs
 -   high availablility, failover, patching, and monitoring
 -   sub millisecond latency and throughput
 -   can support up to 300 GB instances with 12 Gbps throughput